edutap-eu/documentation/source/architecture/core/vendor-specific-api.md

 - manage the state (lifecycle),
 - list (with basic filters).

-There are predefined, vendor-specific {term}`stereotypes <stereotype>` and specific types of passes.
+There are predefined, vendor-specific pass types.
 The libraries are defining models for all of these.
 The models can be referenced by name on the above operations using a registry.